TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1FixedAddress.md

 # New-B1FixedAddress

 ## SYNOPSIS
-Creates a new fixed addresses in BloxOneDDI IPAM
+Creates a new fixed addresses in Universal DDI IPAM

 ## SYNTAX